Dallas club owner Jack Ruby had ties to the FBI and the mafia, but why he shot Lee Harvey Oswald on November 24, 1963, remains a mystery.

 The Troubled Early Life Of The Man Who Killed Lee Harvey Oswald

-According to the National Archives, Jack Ruby was born Jacob Rubenstein in Chicago, Illinois.
+According to the National Archives, Jack Ruby was born Jacob Leon Rubenstein in Chicago, Illinois.
 His exact birthday is a subject of confusion, with early records ranging from March 13 and April 25 to June 23 and other dates.
 Ruby eventually settled on March 25, 1911.

 There’s no doubt he was born in 1911, but since the recording of births wasn’t required in Chicago before 1915, the official date was likely never recorded.
-Ruby had one older brother and three older sisters, the two oldest of whom were born in Poland before the family arrived in the U.S.
+Jacob Rubenstein had one older brother and three older sisters, the two oldest of whom were born in Poland before the family arrived in the U.S.